VERBS

 If it had not snowed, you wouldn't have been able to ski.

-This is formed by using had, been and the present participle.
-It had been raining for some time, when the lightning started.
+and the present participle.
+It had been raining for some time, when the

 Most of the staff had been working hard up to lunchtime.